September to December 2024

 Overall, the revisions focus on improving transferability across health settings and ensuring the qualifications remain relevant, accessible and responsive to evolving sector demands.

-We invite you to provide feedback on the Health Services Assistance Draft Training Package by completing the following survey by Friday 28 November 2025.
+A feedback survey on the Health Services Assistance Draft Training Package closed on Friday 28 November 2025.

 A summary of the feedback received between 18 March, and 14 May 2025 is available in the consultation log.